Zero-sum constants related to the Jacobi symbol: The constants and

-We observe that $S$ has a term $x_j$ which is a unit if and only if the $j^{th}$ column of $X$ does not have a zero.
-Hence, if no term of $S$ is a unit, then, each column of $X$ has a zero, and so, $S$ is an $A$-weighted zero-sum sequence.
+We observe that a term $x_j$ of $S$ is a unit if and only if the $j^{th}$ column of $X$ does not have a zero.
+Hence, if no term of $S$ is a unit then each column of $X$ has a zero.
+So in this case $S$ is an $S(n)$-weighted zero-sum sequence.

 Suppose exactly one term of $S$ is a unit, say $x_{j_0}$.
-Then, the $j_0^{th}$ column of $X$ does not have a zero and there is a zero in all the other columns of $X$.
-Then, by multiplying the $1^{st}$ row of $C$ by a suitable element of $U(p_1)$, we can modify $a_{j_0}^{(p_1)}$, so as to ensure that $a_{j_0}\in A$.
-Now, as the other columns of $X$ continue to have a zero, so, we can modify $C$ suitably, so that $a_j\in A$, for $j\neq j_0$.
-Thus, $S$ is an $A$-weighted zero-sum sequence. \end{proof}
+Then the $j_0^{th}$ column of $X$ does not have a zero and there is a zero in all the other columns of $X$.
+By multiplying the $1^{st}$ row of $C$ by a suitable element of $U(p_1)$, we can modify $c_{1,j_0}$ so that $a_{j_0}\in S(n)$.
+As the other columns of $X$ have a zero, we can modify those columns of $C$ suitably so that $a_j\in S(n)$ for $j\neq j_0$.
+Thus, $S$ is an $S(n)$-weighted zero-sum sequence. \end{proof}

+\begin{lem} Let $n$ be squarefree, every prime divisor of $n$ be at least seven and $S=(x_1,\ldots,x_l)$ be a sequence in $\Z_n$ such that for every prime divisor of $n$, at least two terms of $S$ are coprime to it.
+Suppose there is a prime divisor $p$ of $n$ such that at least three terms of $S$ are coprime to $p$.
+Then $S$ is an $S(n)$-weighted zero-sum sequence. \end{lem}

+\begin{proof} If $\Omega(n)=1$, then $n$ is a prime say $p$.
+As at least three terms of $S$ are coprime to $p$, so by Corollary \ref{cm} we have $S$ is a $Q_p$-weighted zero-sum sequence.